grimch/logidoclet/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)](https://github.com/grimch/logidoclet) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 LogiDoclet is a Javadoc Doclet that generates a machine-readable Prolog representation of your Java codebase.
-It is designed to enable efficient, cost-effective, and deep analysis of software projects by AI agents, bridging the gap between legacy code and modern large language models.
+It is designed to make software projects more accessible for analysis by AI agents and large language models.

 ## The Problem
 In long-standing, in-house software projects, developer turnover is a significant challenge.
 New team members face a steep learning curve, trying to understand a large, complex codebase with incomplete or outdated documentation.
 This "knowledge gap" slows down development and hinders maintenance.
 Using AI to understand the code directly is often cost-prohibitive due to high token costs, context window limitations, and the low signal-to-noise ratio in raw source code.

 ## The Solution: A Semantic Indexer for Code
 LogiDoclet addresses these challenges by acting as a **semantic indexer**.
-Instead of asking an AI to read an entire library, LogiDoclet provides it with a map—a compact, structured, and unambiguous set of Prolog facts.
-It's the difference between giving an AI a library card catalog versus telling it to read every book on every shelf.
+It provides a compact, structured, and unambiguous set of Prolog facts representing the codebase, similar to a catalog for a library.

 ### Key Features
-*   **Massive Cost Reduction:** Drastically reduces token consumption (by over 90% in tests) for AI analysis compared to raw code.
+*   **Cost-Effective:** Significantly reduces token consumption (by over 90% in tests) for AI analysis compared to raw code.
 *   **High-Density Information:** Provides a noise-free, structured view of the codebase's architecture, types, and their relationships.
-*   **Enables Large-Scale Analysis:** The compact format allows an entire project's structure to fit within an AI's context window, enabling holistic architectural queries.
+*   **Enables Large-Scale Analysis:** The compact format allows an entire project's structure to fit within an AI's context window, enabling architectural queries.
-*   **Bootstraps Knowledge Transfer:** Facilitates a powerful workflow for documenting legacy code and accelerating developer onboarding.
+*   **Knowledge Transfer:** Facilitates a workflow for documenting legacy code and accelerating developer onboarding.

 ## How It Works: The Two-Phase Approach
 LogiDoclet is designed for an iterative loop that allows an AI to not only understand a codebase but to actively enrich it.